Open-Building-Management/emoncms/README.md

 **DOES NOT REQUIRE ANY OTHER THIRD-PARTY ADDON**

-with modules graph, dashboard, sync, backup and postprocess
+with modules graph, dashboard, app, sync, backup and postprocess

 Architectures :
 - arm64